 People often tend to use their significant other as a person they share all joys and sorrows with.
-Such was a wife of your current date, so you might get overwhelmed by the amount of information a widower gives you.
-Maybe he actually had nobody to come to with problems occurring, so you just happen to be the only ears which listen.
+Such was the wife of your current date, so you might get overwhelmed by the amount of information a widower gives you.
+Maybe he actually had nobody to come to with problems occurring, so you just happen to be the only ears that listen.

 On the other hand, it is an issue if your date talks about his past relationship all the time you are together.

-Focus on yourself, ask more questions about your date personally, that will lead the topic away from dwelling in memories.
+- Focus on yourself, ask more questions about your date personally, which will lead the topic away from dwelling in memories.

 6. Discuss the future

-If your idea is in being active, travel, learn new things and your partner is a home-lover, who doesn’t like being away for long, you are not matching.
+If your idea is to be active, travel, learn new things and your partner is a home-lover, who doesn’t like being away for long, you are not matching.